bingyang-hu/Full-Stack-Web-Developer/Django/Notes.md

-To create a new project:
+####To create a new project:

-''' python
-django-admin startproject ProTwo

 '''

-To create an application inside this project:

-''' python
-python manage.py startapp AppTwo
+ python
+django-admin startproject projectname

 '''

+####To create an application inside this project:

+'''
+python
+python manage.py startapp Applicationname
+'''

-To create views in views.py
+####To create views in views.py

 '''
 from django.http import HttpResponse